 The differences between a 'joint' and 'joint and several' appointment should be explained to the donor.

 You should explain to your client that when making a joint appointment:

-joint attorneys must all act together and not separately;

-the LPA will terminate if any one of the attorneys disclaims, dies, becomes bankrupt (bankruptcy only applies to property and financial affairs LPAs), or lacks capacity;

-unless the LPA specifically states otherwise it will also terminate with the dissolution or annulment of the marriage or civil partnership between the donor and the attorney; and joint appointments may provide a safeguard against possible abuse, since each attorney will be able to oversee the actions of the other(s).
+- joint attorneys must all act together and not separately - the LPA will terminate if any one of the attorneys disclaims, dies, becomes bankrupt (bankruptcy only applies to financial LPAs), or lacks capacity.
+Unless the LPA specifically states otherwise it will also terminate with the dissolution or annulment of the marriage or civil partnership between the donor and the attorney.
+However, this may be avoided if the LPA is drafted to reappoint the remaining attorneys who are able to act, either alone or with the remaining joint attorneys (if any) - joint appointments may provide a safeguard against possible abuse, since each attorney will be able to oversee the actions of the other(s)